 Plaintiffs must file their complaint within ten years of the date on which the violation occurred.

 The law also protects whistleblowers from retaliation by their employers for filing a claim or assisting the state with its own claim.
-A private plaintiff may be barred if the complaint is filed more than ten years after the date of the violation.

 As amended through P.L.
 2009, c.265.